University: University of Nottingham

 The question of AI

 Looking specifically at the tech sector, Leo’s passion is palpable when he ponders the conundrum of how governments must work out how to regulate evolving and future technology: “The regulatory framework for the world of tech is not moving fast enough, take artificial intelligence (AI) for example, how will they regulate it?
 There must be some point where a self-driving car has to make a decision between injuring the driver of the car or injuring a third party on the street.
 Is there a regulatory framework that coders would follow in creating the code which makes that decision?
+Although the EU has proposed legislation, and the UK has recently started to talk about sectoral self-regulation, no major legal system has put in place a coherent regulatory framework.
 They are really behind the regulatory curve when it comes to the development of AI.”

 For budding lawyers, Leo suggests that one characteristic is key and that is enthusiasm: “You really have to be genuinely enthusiastic about what you do.
 Try and work out what sectors you are most interested in and what you enjoy most at law school or university – whether that be mooting or negotiation workshops – and then try and find something which incorporates those elements.
 Then you can target in on firms that publicly manifest an interest in that sector or area.
 Firms want to see applicants with enthusiasm in a given field, two lawyers working together will have an infinitely better relationship if they are both interested and passionate about the work they are doing.”